Factors Influencing Pricing Decisions: Is Your Pricing Manager Turning Into A Pricing Czar? 👨💼

 Without clearly articulating the pricing outcomes you want to achieve; pricing leaders and team members will inevitably choose options based on unspoken, differing assumptions.
 And, this is a problem for you because untested assumptions won’t give you the results you want and need.

-If your pricing manager acting more like a defensive pricing czar than a level headed advisor.
-Hence, don’t blame yourself, ask instead why they are acting in this way.
+If your pricing manager acting more like a defensive pricing czar than a level headed advisor, don’t blame yourself, ask instead why they are acting in this way.

 Or if you are a pricing manager who’s finding it difficult to get buy-in for your work; don’t blame the business.
 Therefore, rather ask yourself how you can reframe the problem; improve your skills and help the business get a higher return on net assets and/or greater growth.